 Since its introduction, FN Minimi has seen widespread service, and numerous variations have been developed.
-First, the Para (Paratroop) version came out, with a shorter barrel and tubular telescoped butt.
+First, the Para (Paratroop) version came out with a shorter barrel and tubular telescoped butt.
 This gun traded off some of the range and firepower for compactness and maneuverability.
-Quite recently, an SPW version was developed, which featured a Para-type buttstock, a barrel of intermediate length (between standard and Para models), and a Picatinny-type rail mount, which allows a wide variety of sights and scopes to be mounted.
+An SPW version was recently developed, which featured a Para-type buttstock, a barrel of intermediate length (between standard and Para models), and a Picatinny-type rail mount, which allows a wide variety of sights and scopes to be mounted.

-To save weight, the magazine feed option of the standard and para models has been discarded.
-This version, in a slightly modified form, was adopted by the US Special Forces Command (US SOCOM) as the Mk.46 model 0 light machine gun.
-The Minimi has an excellent reputation for reliability and firepower, and the latest reports on failures of M249 SAW weapons in Iraq are attributed to the age of the weapons used – most of the current issue M249 in the US Army is more than 10 years old and quite worn out.
+The magazine feed option of the standard and para models has been discarded to save weight.
+In a slightly modified form, this version was adopted by the US Special Forces Command (US SOCOM) as the Mk.46 model 0 light machine gun.
+The Minimi has an excellent reputation for reliability and firepower.
+The latest reports on failures of M249 SAW weapons in Iraq are attributed to the age of the weapons used – most of the current issue M249 in the US Army is more than ten years old and quite worn out.
 The FN Minimi / M249 SAW is an air-cooled, gas-operated, belt-fed, automatic weapon.

-The Minimi is operated using conventional gas action with the gas piston located below the barrel, and the barrel is locked using the traditional rotary bolt.
-The barrel is quick-detachable and has a carrying handle attached to it, to help for quick replacement procedure.
-The M249 has an alternative feed system, which allows using disintegrating metallic belts as a primary feed option, or M16-type box magazines as a backup feed option.
-The belt is feed using the top feed unit, the magazines are inserted through the magazine port, located on the left side of the receiver and angled down.
+The Minimi is operated using conventional gas action with the gas piston below the barrel, and the barrel is locked using the traditional rotary bolt.
+The barrel is quick-detachable and has a carrying handle attached to it to help for a quick replacement procedure.
+The M249 has an alternative feed system, which uses disintegrating metallic belts as a primary feed option, or M16-type box magazines as a backup feed option.
+The belt is feed using the top feed unit; the magazines are inserted through the magazine port, located on the left side of the receiver and angled down.

 All FN Minimi versions fire from an open bolt to ensure optimal barrel cooling between bursts.
 The folding bipod is mounted under the gas chamber, and the gun has provisions for tripod or vehicle mountings.
-The open sights are standard, with the availability of wide variety of optical and night sights for SPW and Mk.46 versions with Picatinny rails.
+The open sights are standard, with a wide variety of optical and night sights for SPW and Mk.46 versions with Picatinny rails.

-The FN Minimi Mk.3 is chambered in two calibers, 5.56mm and 7.62mm.
-The unique lightweight and excellent features makes this light machine gun one of the most lethal infantry weapons on the planet.
+The FN Minimi Mk.3 is chambered in 5.56mm and 7.62mm.
+The unique lightweight and excellent features make this light machine gun one of the most lethal infantry weapons.